 What is an EPC?

-The most efficient homes – which should have the lowest fuel bills – are in band A. The Certificate also tells you, on a scale of A-G, about the impact the home has on the environment.
+The most efficient homes – which should have the lowest fuel bills – are in band A. An EPC certificate also tells you, on a scale of A-G, about the impact the home has on the environment.
 Better-rated homes should have less impact through Carbon Dioxide (CO2) emissions.

 The average property in the UK is in bands D-E for both ratings.
-The Certificate includes recommendations on ways to improve the home’s energy efficiency to save you money and help the environment.
-EPCs apply also to commercial buildings and are rated only by Carbon Dioxide emission ratings on a scale of A-G.
+An Energy Performance Certificate includes recommendations on ways to improve the home’s energy efficiency to save you money and help the environment.
+EPC’s apply also to commercial buildings and are rated only by Carbon Dioxide emission ratings on a scale of A-G.

 An EPC is required whenever a building is sold, constructed or rented out, and provides a breakdown of a home’s energy efficiency.
 This does not include your usage of energy as an occupant, but looks at the energy performance of the property alone.